BalaAnbalagan/airbnb_nyc_2023_analysis/README.md

 * **Reproducibility:**  Random seeds were fixed for sampling and K‑Means initialization.
 DBSCAN results may vary with parameter choice; the selected `eps` and `min_samples` values are documented above.

-## Chunk 13: Final Synthesis

-# CHUNK 13 – Final Synthesis & Recommendations
+# Final Synthesis & Recommendations

 ## Executive Summary